-The Company's capital structure is based on net financial debt consisting of short- and long-term financial obligations, bonds and commercial papers, and equity, consisting of issued shares, both preferred and ordinary, reserves, retained earnings and other components of equity, as disclosed in Note 19 Financial obligations, Note 24 Bonds and compound financial instruments, Note 25 Other non-financial liabilities, Note 27 Reserves and other comprehensive income and Note 28 other components of equity.
+The Company's capital structure is based on net financial debt consisting of short- and long-term financial liabilities, bonds, and equity, consisting of issued shares, both preferential and ordinary, reserves, retained earnings and other components of equity, as disclosed in Note 18 Financial obligations, Note 23 Bonds and compound financial instruments, Note 27 Reserves and other comprehensive income, and Note 28 other components of equity.

-The Company manages its capital to ensure its ability to continue as a going concern.
-Similarly, it strategically designs an efficient and flexible capital structure, consistent with growth, investment and credit rating plans.
-To this end, indicators of leverage, coverage, solvency and profitability have been established.
+The Company manages its capital to ensure the ability to continue as going concern.
+Similarly, it strategically designs an efficient and flexible capital structure, consistent with growth, investment, and credit rating plans.
+To this end, indicators of leverage, hedging, solvency and profitability have been established.
 Said structure is reviewed periodically or whenever there are relevant changes in the strategy.